openupm/openupm-cli/README.md

 ### Add packages

-Use `openupm add` to add one or more packages to your project.
+Use `openupm add` to add one or more dependencies to your project.

 ```sh
 openupm add com.my.package@1.2.3